edilenesampaio/Journahealing/README.md

 # About me

 Edilene is graduated with a Business Administration degree.
 She's originally from Brazil, and moved to the US about six years ago to study and learn English.
-Prior to joining Hackbright Academy, she worked as an Administrative Assistante for a real estate company in Chicago, where she helped tenants and landlords navegate their relationship.
+Prior to joining Hackbright Academy, she worked as an Administrative Assistante for a real estate company in Chicago, where she helped tenants and landlords navigate their relationship.
 Combining her passion for technology and writing, she got inspired to create Journahealing, a digital version of a journaling space, where its users can write about anything.

 # Tech stack

-certifi==2023.11.17
-click==8.0.1
-cloudinary==1.38.0
-Flask==2.0.1
-Flask-SQLAlchemy==2.5.1
-greenlet==3.0.3
-itsdangerous==2.0.1
-Jinja2==3.0.1
-MarkupSafe==2.0.1
-psycopg2-binary==2.9.3
-six==1.16.0
-SQLAlchemy==1.4.18
-urllib3==2.1.0
-Werkzeug==2.0.1
+* Python
+* Flask
+* HTML
+* JavaScript
+* Jinja2
+* PostgreSQL
+* SQLAlchemy
+* CSS
+* Bootstrap
+* Cloudinary API

 # Features